 Alec Baldwin announces settlement with "Rust" shooting victim Halyna Hutchins' family; filming to resume

-Actor Alec Baldwin said Wednesday he had reached a civil settlement with the family of the woman he fatally shot with a prop gun on the set of the Western film "Rust" last year.
-The husband of the late cinematographer Halyna Hutchins confirmed a settlement had been reached but was subject to court approval.
+Actor Alec Baldwin and the husband of the woman he fatally shot on the set of the Western film "Rust" last year announced an agreement Wednesday to settle one of the civil cases stemming from the shooting.
+The husband of the late cinematographer Halyna Hutchins said the settlement in his wrongful death lawsuit was subject to court approval.

 In a statement from his attorney, Matthew Hutchins also said he would be named an executive producer of the film, which would resume filming in January "with all the original principal players on board."